 This is where things get fun because the “capsule” (not the base) is where you get your day-to-day outfits from.

-You can download the guide I use for free by clicking here.
+You can find the guide I use by signing up for our FREE quickstart guide.

 First, identify three primary outfit categories that are most relevant to your lifestyle.
 Really imagine a general look/feel for what you would be wearing in each of those scenarios.
 Here are all of the daily outfit categories I identified: